Quantum Art: Shaping the Future of Ion Trap Quantum Computers

 Since my Ph.D. in cold atom physics, I have been intrigued by quantum physics.
 After spending a few years in research and industry, I transitioned to work for the Israeli government, heading the Israeli National Quantum Initiative—and I can tell you, Israel is a great place for quantum computing.

-Israel has a vibrant quantum community that has gone from very few to a few dozen companies today, both startups and groups in larger enterprises.
-If you’re interested in how to build such an ecosystem and how to move fast from research to applications, you should have Israel on your radar.
+Israel has a vibrant quantum community that has grown from a few to a few dozen companies today, both startups and groups in larger enterprises.
+If you’re interested in building such an ecosystem and moving quickly from research to applications, you should have Israel on your radar.

 One and a half years ago, I saw all this exceptional talent in Israel and thought this would be the right moment to embark on a new path and start a company.
 So I decided to move on and start a quantum computing startup with two of my co-founders.
 One is a professor at the Weizmann Institute of Science, the only ion trap researcher in Israel.
 He has built a fully working quantum computer, reaching state-of-the-art performance.
 As a spinoff, this is our starting point.
 The other, also an ion trapper, has a longstanding career working in big companies and quantum sensing.
 Over the past year, we have built a knowledgeable team and some great ideas for scaling our quantum computer’s architecture.